hexathe6/dotfiles/README.md

 ## userstyles

-### haskell

 `haskell_hackage_docs.css`
 - fullwidth layout
 - larger table of contents sidebar
 - adds support for browser dark mode (via css `prefers-color-scheme`)
 - customisable widths and colors, at the top of the file in the `:root` selector

+`youtube_quick_scale.ucss`
+- not using theatre mode in a separate window, and don't want to zoom in/out? scale the video viewport to exactly the right width with this
+- does not scale the progressbar due to issues of event alignment (see internal description)
+- made for my friend Snowy!

 ## userscripts

 `youtube_blacklist.js`